stellarskylark/website/templates/index.html/index.md

 About Me
 ========
-I'm a senior composition major at Oklahoma Baptist University.
 While I love writing music for music's sake, my primary interest is scoring narrative works such as film, theatre productions, video games, and tabletop RPG campaigns.
 Past and current projects include: